Sibo-Ding/NLP-ML-Author-Prediction/README.md

 Data preprocessing was conducted using NLP and the `NLTK` package, as outlined in [2-NLP.ipynb](2-NLP.ipynb).
 The following steps were
 taken:
-1. **Lowercasing**: Convertint all letters to lowercase, as uppercase and lowercase letters are typically treated the same.
+1. **Lowercasing**: Converting all letters to lowercase, as uppercase and lowercase letters are typically treated the same.
 - Example: “Retailers and 10 Ice-creams” becomes “retailers and 10 ice-creams”.